+John McCain surgery delays health care vote

-McCain to miss week in DC after having blood clot removed
+- McCain is in Arizona after having a blood clot removed from above his left eye

+- Senate Republicans unveiled a revised version of their health care bill Thursday

-(CNN)While fellow Republicans work next week on the new version of the health care bill, Sen. John McCain will be recovering in Arizona after having a blood clot from above his left eye removed.
+(CNN)Senate Majority Leader Mitch McConnell announced Saturday that the Senate will delay consideration of the Republican health care bill while Sen. John McCain recovers from surgery for a blood clot.

+McConnell tweeted that the Senate will work on other legislative issues and nominations next week and "will defer consideration of the Better Care Act" while McCain is recovering.

-McCain's office said the blood clot was discovered during an annual physical and removed Friday at the Mayo Clinic Hospital in Phoenix.
+McCain is in Arizona after having a blood clot removed from above his left eye.
+His office said the clot was discovered during an annual physical and removed Friday at the Mayo Clinic Hospital in Phoenix.

 "Thanks to @MayoClinic for its excellent care -- I appreciate your support & look forward to getting back to work!"
 McCain's verified account tweeted Saturday.

-Senate Republicans unveiled a revised version of their health care bill Thursday, and GOP leaders had planned a vote (or at least to take the procedural steps toward a vote) in the upcoming week.
+Senate Republicans unveiled a revised version of their health care bill Thursday, and GOP leaders had planned a vote, or at least to take the procedural steps toward a vote, in the upcoming week.

-Majority Leader Mitch McConnell needs the support of 50 of 52 GOP senators to proceed to a floor debate on the bill, and two senators -- Susan Collins of Maine and Rand Paul of Kentucky -- have already said they will not support that motion.
+McConnell needs the support of 50 of 52 GOP senators to proceed to a floor debate on the bill, and two senators -- Susan Collins of Maine and Rand Paul of Kentucky -- have already said they will not support that motion.

-CNN reached out to McConnell's office to see whether McCain's absence would have any impact on GOP plans.

 McCain said in a statement Thursday: "The revised Senate health care bill released today does not include the measures I have been advocating for on behalf of the people of Arizona."
 McCain said that he would file amendments that would address concerns of leaders from his state about how the bill would affect Medicaid.

-His office released a statement saying McCain, 80. is resting at home.
+His office released a statement saying McCain, 80, is resting at his home.

 "His Mayo Clinic doctors report that the surgery went 'very well' and he is in good spirits," his office said.
 "Once the pathology information is available, further care will be discussed between doctors and the family."